John Gosden: 2000–2001: Lahan, the 1,000 Guineas and Observatory

+2002–2003: Zenda, the Poule d'Essai and Oasis Dream

 The 2002 season began well for Gosden.
 One of his first major victories came when Zenda beat Firth of Lorne in the prestigious Poule d'Essai des Pouliches in France.
 Coming off the rail in the straight and holding off challenges, the victory was impressive.
 "Zenda had been working very well at home", said Gosden, "The filly would have won in even better style if she had settled earlier".

 He also won the Prix Melisande with Music Club, ridden by Frankie Dettori.
 Later, Gosden won at Royal Ascot again with Demonstrate in the Buckingham Palace Stakes.
 He also won the prestigious Golden Jubilee Stakes at Royal Ascot with Malhub.
 "I did a wild thing three months ago when I entered Malhub for this race", Gosden said, "I felt a mile was too far and decided to drop him back in distance and give him one smart entry over a shorter trip".

 He then won the Prix Maurice de Gheest in France with May Ball.
 "She has been going well at home and we were expecting a big run", Gosden said afterwards, "It's a wonderful advertisement for keeping a five-year-old in training".
 He also won with at Chester with Treble Heights for football player Michael Owen, and the Solario Stakes with Foss Way.
 He also won the Strensall Stakes with Binary File and the Royal Lodge Stakes with Al Jadeed.

 In 2003, he won the July Cup and the Nunthorpe Stakes with Oasis Dream.